 This series of short videos shows Tyler creating an entire website, he completes six pages in less than 1 hour 40 minutes!

-As a WA paid member you are able to create and host 25 websites with your own domain names AND 25 websites using the sub-domain option.
-We recommend you use one or two of these free sub-domain websites to practice and experiment with Elementor.
+As a WA paid member you are able to create and host 10 websites with your own domain names and one website using the sub-domain option.
+We recommend you use this free sub-domain website to practice and experiment with Elementor.
 You will soon get an understanding of how the pages are built.

 As I have mentioned one of the most difficult parts of having a website built is planning the content and it’s display.
 The great advantage of building your own website and having full control over it is that anything can be altered, deleted or added to at a later time.
 You might load an image after completing the page format.

 With other peoples Elementor templates available to you, you may find instances where their designs provide you with ideas for your own layouts.